Mental Health Awareness Month

 • Share your story so others know they are not alone.

-• Our library also offers a free Mental Health First Aid training to the community, attend and learn how to support folks in crisis - the next set of workshops are on 6/14, opens a new window and 6/21, opens a new window at the Downtown Library Branch.
+• Our library also offers a free Mental Health First Aid training to the community.
+Attend and learn how to support folks in crisis.
+The next set of workshops are every other Saturday throughout May and June at the Downtown Library Branch.

 Stigma and Support